at-susie/sketch-quality-checker/README.md

 - Thanks to [oodesign](https://github.com/oodesign), this also uses an assistant item for checking [duplicated artboards](https://github.com/oodesign/duplicates-assistant).
 - And more.

+## How to install
+- Download the project and you will find `sketch-naming-quality-checker-1.0.0.tgz`.
+- On your Sketch file select '⚙️ › Add from URL…' and select `sketch-naming-quality-checker-1.0.0.tgz`

-## Getting started for customization
+## To get started for customization

 After
 ```